jimfinnis/DiamondApparatus/README.md

 the **diamondapparatus** namespace.

 ### server()
 This starts the server and never exits.
+See above for how to set the port number.

 ### init()
 Initialises a client connection to the server, and is required for all other functions except **server()**.
 This starts the client thread, which constantly waits for messages.
+See above for how to change the host and port for the server.

 ### destroy()
 Closes down the client connection politely and should be called